 During the COVID-19 pandemic we’ve all been puzzling through making changes to our patient care practices in order to provide the safest effective care for the families we serve.
 What challenges are you confronting as you adapt?
 How have you creatively addressed these challenges?
 What are you still puzzling through?
 The AAP-CA1 is excited to be involved with Project Firstline in partnership with the CDC and National AAP to address infection, prevention, and control.
 The focus of this effort is to provide education and training in order to “expand and strengthen the capacity, collaboration, and coordination of pediatric health care providers during the ongoing response to COVID-19, and to improve the health of all children and their families."

-Engage with our first blog post about protecting physicians and families from the spread of COVID-19!
+Engage with our second blog post about protecting physicians and families from the spread of COVID-19!
+In this blog post, we will address the following topics:

 Peter Cooch, MD, Physician Lead and Subject Matter Expert